-AP FACT CHECK: False claims flood Trump-Biden debate
+AP FACT CHECK: False claims swamp first Trump-Biden debate

 Biden often touts his deep political ties to the Black community, occasionally saying he “grew up politically” or “got started politically” in the Black church.
 In front of some audiences, he’s omitted the word “politically,” but still with a clear context about his larger point.
 The statements are all part of a standard section of his stump speech noting that Delaware has “the eighth largest Black population by percentage.”

-A spokesman for Delaware State University, Carlos Holmes, has said it took Biden’s comments to refer to his political start, saying Biden announced his bid for the U.S. Senate on the DSU campus in 1972.
+A spokesman for Delaware State University, Carlos Holmes, has said it took Biden’s comments to refer to his political start.
+Holmes said Biden was referring to the support he received from the school when he announced his bid for the U.S. Senate on the school’s campus in 1972.

-Biden’s broader point is pushback on the idea that he’s a Johnny-come-lately with the Black community or that his political connections there are owed only to being Barack Obama’s vice president.
+Biden’s broader point is to push back on the idea that he’s a Johnny-come-lately with the Black community or that his political connections there are owed only to being Obama’s vice president.

 CRIME